Dezert01/Dezert01/README.md

 # Jakub Kozłowski
-I'm Jakub from Poland and I'm second year IT student on Poznań University of Technology.
+I'm Jakub from Poland and I'm third year IT student on Poznań University of Technology.
 I like learning any programming languages but I'm mostly into front-end.

 ## Skills
 * HTML